naghamajeel/scrape-from-GS/README.md

 # Scraping data from Google_Scholar

-In this repository, a python code is presented to scrape for a given author/authors data from a google scholar profile  using SERP API to get information about the author Which is:
+In this repository, a python code is presented to scrape for a given author/authors data from a Google Scholar profile  using SerpApi (https://www.serpapi.com) to get information about the author Which is:

 Thumbnail,
  Name